Dental Basics: What Are Wisdom Teeth?

 If the wisdom teeth grow in the right position, they can provide solid support to the back of your mouth and preserve the structure of the bone in your jaw.
 However, not having them will not deprive you of these supportive benefits.

-Generally, there is no special need for wisdom teeth.
-This is why many healthcare professionals consider them vestigial, which means they had a purpose or function at one point in time, but that purpose is no longer inherent.
+Generally, there is no special need for wisdom teeth; this is why many healthcare professionals consider them vestigial, meaning they once had a purpose but no longer serve it.
 This conclusion is mainly based on the evolution of dietary habits and the need for wisdom teeth to grind food and assist with digestion.

 Our ancestors' primary diet was based on raw plants, hard nuts, and tough meats.
 Wisdom teeth were essential to help grind this food for easy digestion.
 But today, with modern food, dietary patterns, preparations, and eating utensils, there is no real need for wisdom teeth.